pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 Creating a workflow definition
 ==============================

-GitHub CI/CD workflows are declared in YAML files stored under ``.github/workflows/`` of your repository.
+GitHub CI/CD workflows are declared in YAML files stored in the ``.github/workflows/`` directory of your repository.

 Let's create a ``.github/workflows/publish-to-test-pypi.yml`` file.